berndtjohannsen/TiddeliGames/design.md

 ## Module Organization
 - Each game is self-contained in its own directory
-- Shared functionality (audio, PWA, navigation, orientation handling) in root `js/` directory
+- Shared functionality (PWA, navigation, version management, orientation handling) in root `js/` directory
 - Common styles in root `css/` directory
 - Games can override shared styles as needed
 - Each game can specify preferred orientation in its configuration, but must implement responsive layouts for both orientations

+## JavaScript Module Responsibilities
+- **config.js**: App configuration and version (single source of truth)
+- **app.js**: Main app logic, cache-busting, remote version checking, update banner management
+- **game-selector.js**: Game selection page logic, game grid rendering, version display
+- **pwa.js**: Service Worker registration, install prompt handling, PWA lifecycle management
+- **audio.js**: Placeholder for future Tone.js audio management

 # Version management and updates

 ## Versioning Strategy
 - Semantic versioning (MAJOR.MINOR.PATCH)
 - **Single source of truth**: Version stored in `js/config.js` only
-- `sw.js` (Service Worker) reads version from `js/config.js` at runtime
+- `sw.js` cache name includes version (e.g., `tiddeligames-shell-v1.0.0`) - must be manually updated when releasing
 - `manifest.json` does NOT need a version field (not part of PWA manifest spec)
-- Service Worker handles cache invalidation on version updates
-- When updating version: Change only `js/config.js`
+- When updating version: Change only `js/config.js`, then update `CACHE_NAME` in `sw.js` to match

 ## Update Mechanism
-- Service Worker checks for updates on app launch
-- New version detection triggers cache refresh
-- User is notified of available updates (optional)
-- Stale-while-revalidate strategy for smooth updates
+- **Automatic version detection**: App fetches `js/config.js` (bypassing all caches) to check for new versions
+- **Update triggers**:
+  - On app load (1 second delay to ensure config is loaded)
+  - When app becomes visible (user returns to installed app)
+  - On first user interaction (tap/click/keypress)
+- **Update flow**:
+  1. Remote version is fetched and compared with local version
+  2. If remote version is greater, modal update banner appears at top of screen
+  3. User must click "Update now" to proceed (no automatic updates)
+  4. On confirmation: All service workers unregistered, all caches cleared, page reloads
+  5. Fresh version loads with clean state
+- **No downgrades**: System only updates to higher versions, never downgrades
+- **Localhost protection**: Update checks disabled on localhost/127.0.0.1 to avoid development issues

 # Development tools